 The vehicle, including the emission related components, shall be in good mechanical condition and shall have been run in and driven at least 3,000 km before the test.
 The mileage and the age of the vehicle used for RDE testing shall be recorded.

-All vehicles, including vehicles of categories X and Y, and in particular OVC-HEVs vehicles may be tested in any selectable mode, including battery charge mode.
-Vehicles equipped with an ADS, other than those of categories X and Y, may be tested with an ADS feature being active.
+All vehiclesand in particular OVC-HEVs vehicles may be tested in any selectable mode, including battery charge mode and/or an active ADS feature.
 On the basis of technical evidence provided by the manufacturer and with the agreement of the responsible authority, the dedicated driveruser-selectable modes for very special limited purposes shall not be considered (e.g. maintenance mode, race driving, crawler mode).
 All remaining modes used for forward and for rearwards driving where road and traffic conditions demand this may be considered and the criteria emissions limits shall be fulfilled in all these modes.
 Modifications that affect the vehicle aerodynamics are not permitted, with the exception of the PEMS installation.

 The tyre types and pressure shall be according to the vehicle's manufacturer recommendations.
 The tyre pressure shall be checked prior to the pre-conditioning and adjusted to the recommended values if needed.
 Driving the vehicle with snow chains is not permitted.